HannimalCrackers/Parseltongue/posts/008_datasets.md

 https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population
 New York, LA, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose

+Only looking for top-level city instagram accounts, not accounts affiliated with a specific department or office.

 New York
 - official website: https://www1.nyc.gov